kl1nton/3_EMQ_Practice_Papers/1_EMQ_Practice_Paper.md

 - Bk1: 20831

 ### Q160
 A 46-year-old woman stumbles on a pavement kerb, landing awkwardly on her left ankle.
 She is unable to weight bear.
-An X-ray shows a fracture of the lateral malleolus only.
+An X-ray shows a fracture of the *lateral malleolus only*.
-#### Answer: B. Closed reduction and plaster of Paris - ?
+#### Answer: B. Closed reduction and plaster of Paris - TRUE
+- If an ankle fracture is stable (ie one malleolus affected or no talar shift)
+	- it can be managed perfectly well by closed reduction and plaster cast

 ### Q161
 A 34-year-old footballer has an eversion injury to the right ankle, resulting in an avulsion fracture of the medial malleolus.
 An X-ray also shows an undisplaced fracture of the fibula at the junction between the middle and lower thirds of the shaft.
-#### Answer: C. Open reduction and internal fixation - ?
+#### Answer: C. Open reduction and internal fixation - TRUE
+- Unstable fractures (ie those with talar shift, potential for talar shift or associated fibular fracture extending above the tibial plafond)
+	- Require open reduction and internal fixation

 ### Q162
 A 29-year-old woman stumbles while running for the bus, landing heavily on her left ankle.
 The ankle becomes swollen over the lateral aspect and she has difficulty weight-bearing.
-An X-ray shows no fracture.
+An X-ray shows *no fracture*.
-#### Answer: D. Strict non-weight-bearing and physiotherapy only - ?
+#### Answer: D. Strict non-weight-bearing and physiotherapy only - *FALSE* = E. Support, non-steroidal anti-inflammatory drugs (NSAIDs) and early mobilisation
+- Ankle sprains should be
+	1. Managed conservatively with analgesia, with or without strapping
+	2. Patient should be encouraged to move the ankle and weight-bear

 Q163-165: Theme: Complications of Colorectal Cancer